-- 6. Depending on the nature of the injury- PE teacher at Hilltop will call 999 using their mobile phone and give details of location, details of the injury, pupil name and DOB. - 7.
-PE teacher will call the school office, inform them of the emergency and their plan of action.
+- Depending on the nature of the injury- PE teacher at Hilltop will call 999 using their mobile phone and give details of location, details of the injury, pupil name and DOB. - PE teacher will call the school office, inform them of the emergency and their plan of action.
 (Office staff can use the questions below to glean more information if needed).
-PE teacher may ask for advice from a fellow first aider, the EVC or a member of SLT. - 8.
-Office staff to alert 'first responders' immediately (PAG, WIM, HIL, MUL, HOL) and instruct at least 2 responders to immediately travel to Hilltop with their mobile phone, a spare first aid kit (located in the emergency rucksack in school reception) and additional pupil details.
+PE teacher may ask for advice from a fellow first aider, the EVC or a member of SLT. - 3.
+Office staff to alert 'first responders' immediately (POL, WIM, HIL, MUL, HOL) and instruct at least 2 responders to immediately travel to Hilltop with their mobile phone, a spare first aid kit (located in the emergency rucksack in school reception) and additional pupil details.
 First responders to support PE teacher(s) at Hilltop with injured pupil and /or supervise other pupils.
-It may be necessary for the first responders to walk the rest of the class back to school. - 9.
+It may be necessary for the first responders to school. - 4.
 PE teacher will be kept on the line until the relevant person has been found to discuss and finalise the plan.
-After seeking advice, if it is decided that an ambulance needs to be called, PE teacher will terminate the call to school, call 999 and give details of location, details of the injury, pupil name and DOB. - 10.
+After seeking advice, if it is decided that an ambulance needs to be called, PE teacher will terminate the call to school, call 999 and give details of location, details of the injury, pupil name and DOB. - 5.
 Office staff will call parents and inform them of the incident and next steps (i.e. travel to school or hospital).